One: The most common variant may or may not infect the WordPress files, so you’ll go in loops installing and reinstalling WordPress to no effect.

 - Identifying the root-cause

-Prior to replacing anything take a full backup of your website.
+Important Note: Prior to replacing anything take a full backup of your website — WordPress files as well as database.

 For the replacement part I trust a good code editor like VS Code.
 Export the database as an sql file, open in VS Code, do a find and replace and save the file.

-In phpMyAdmin you’ll need to drop all the tables in the infected database and import the cleaned up file.
+Go to phpMyAdmin and drop all the tables in the infected database and import the cleaned up file.
 If all went well, your site will be back.
 Voila!

 The most common cause of this infection is misuse of the “Database Search and Replace Script” or any other script that has write access to the database.
 These scripts must be positively removed after use and the website properly secured.